Nebraska

 For more information visit the Multi-State Compliance Matrix

-Out of 51 U.S. jurisdictions, Nebraska ranks #13 overall for its friendliness towards faith-based nonprofit organizations.
-Nebraska has several policies that facilitate the contributions of faith-based nonprofits, including an automatic exemption from state corporate income tax for religious organizations that have 501(c)(3) status and strong protections for directors to rely on guidance from religious figures.
+Out of 51 U.S. jurisdictions, Nebraska ranks #19 overall for its friendliness towards faith-based nonprofit organizations.
+Nebraska has several laws that facilitate the contributions of faith-based nonprofits, including an automatic exemption from state corporate income tax for religious organizations that have 501(c)(3) status and strong protections for directors to rely on guidance from religious figures within his or her faith tradition.
 Additionally, Nebraska has no charitable solicitation registration or audit requirements.
-Nebraska, however, has some policies that are burdensome to faith-based nonprofits operating in the state, such as the presence of a broad Blaine Amendment and the lack of a state RFRA.
+Nebraska, however, has some policies that are burdensome to faith-based nonprofits operating in the state, such as a Blaine Amendment, limited exemptions from state sales tax on religious organizations’ sales, and a lack of a RFRA

 Religious Freedom: